The sac of skin that contains the testicles is called the scrotum. A scrotal mass is an abnormal bulge or lump inside the scrotum.

-Other symptoms you might experience include:
+Other symptoms might include:

 - a swollen scrotum

-A hydrocele occurs when one of the naturally occurring sacs that surround each testicle fills with fluid.
+A hydrocele occurs when one of the naturally occurring sacs that surrounds each testicle fills with fluid.

 Testicular cancer starts out as abnormal cells in the testicles and can be a potential cause of scrotal masses.